Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: families with small kids, couples, slow travel, nature.

 Why stay: Ferries to Ilha de Tavira/Barril, charming old town, salt pans, birdwatching, Santa Luzia (octopus).
+See our best east Algarve beaches guide.

 Consider: Island beaches require ferry/water taxi (fun for kids).